Zavy86/docker-course/topics/16-network-drivers/README.md

 40ad1bedef47   tutorial   bridge    local
 ```

-Let’s launch a container and assign it to this new network:
+Let's launch a container and assign it to this new network:

 ```shell
 $ docker run -d --name webserver --net tutorial nginx